CAZ catalog and optical light curves of 7918 blazar-selected active galactic nuclei: Characterizing variability and flaring behavior

 \section{Characterizing variability and flaring behavior}

 In this section we describe how we quantify the overall variability of the merged CAZ light curves using fractional variability (e.g., \citealt{sokolovsky2016}; see Sect. \ref{sec_variability}), and how we identify periods of enhanced emission and flaring periods in them utilizing the Bayesian block method (\citealt{scargle2013}; see Sect. \ref{sec_identifying_critically_bright_BBs} and \ref{sec_identifying_flares}).
+We provide the fractional variability measures and flaring periods of the CAZ light curves in the electronic tables.

 Since complex color relations and differences in observational properties of the filters (e.g., survey sensitivities, aperture sizes, typical error sizes, cadence) introduce variability upon merging, we control for such non-intrinsic variability using WDs.
 While the flux density of WDs can exhibit rather small intrinsic variability (on the order of a few percent of their average flux density; e.g., \citealt{Bell2025_WD_var}), they are non-variable in comparison to blazars.